-Pregnancy nausea can be a living hell and feel like an eternal evil hangover!
-I'm sorry you are suffering and on this page looking for solutions.
+Pregnancy nausea can be a living hell and feel like an eternal evil hangover (without the party)!
+I'm sorry you are suffering.
 It's a very personal journey and is important to find what works for you and your body at the time.
-Remember this experience is not forever.
+T

 Sugary foods should be avoided as your blood sugar levels will spike> carbs are better.
 Eat easy to digest foods- slow cooked, baked veges (good to prep a heap of baked veges to graze on during the week), raw fruit, well cooked grains and soups.

-3. STAY HYDRATED try fresh chilled coconut water, chamomile tea, ginger tea, ginger ale or apple cider vinegar with warm water and honey.
+2. STAY HYDRATED try fresh chilled coconut water, chamomile tea, Hydralite ice-blocks , ginger tea, ginger ale or apple cider vinegar with warm water and honey.
 Some women love sucking on ice cubes (try coconut ones too if you like that flavour).

-5. Acupuncture and acupressure can help resolve morning sickness naturally:
+5. Regular acupuncture and acupressure can help resolve morning sickness naturally: